Rendering

 const timings = scheduler.getLastRunTimings();

-Profiling (rolling history)
+Profiling (rolling window)

-// Enable rolling profiling
+// Enable rolling profiling (default window: 60 frames)

 scheduler.setProfilingEnabled(true);